-Defined career development plans are a huge part in developing a successful, sustainable business.
+Defined career development plans are a huge part of developing a successful, sustainable business.

 When I took on my current role as Vice President and Managing Partner at Budds’ Collision, I wanted to continue many of the working practices established by my predecessor and mentor, Sam Piercey.